The Kestrel: Plot summary

 While traveling the kingdom of Westmark, Theo runs into Cabbarus's agent Skeit.
 Skeit shoots him.
 Theo is recued by Florian's agents and taken to a safe house.
 As Theo is convalescing under Florian's care, Westmark is invaded by its neighbor Regia.
 Led by General Erzcour, the high command of the Westmark military surrenders after a brief resistance.
-Feeling betrayed, most of the common soldiers fight on with the encouragement of Mickle (now Queen) and her government.
+Feeling betrayed, most of the common soldiers fight on with the encouragement of Theo's love interest, Mickle (now Queen Augusta), and her government.

 Theo insists upon joining the students and the leaderless troops to conduct irregular operations on the supply lines of the Regian military.
 He begins to struggle internally over the ethics of his actions.
 Many friends and people that he feels responsible for die.
 As the grueling work of reconnaissance, combat, and command takes its toll, Theo begins to become numb.
 Under the moniker "the Kestrel," he develops a reputation for brutality and effectiveness.
 When he learns of the nearness of the Regian headquarters, and that they have taken his radical commander Justin captive, he leads a strike on the town.

 Meanwhile, Mickle has left the capital city and is leading her soldiers at the front.
 She recruits Count Las Bombas as her principal military advisor.
 Under her guidance, the army of Westmark obstructs and harasses the Regian advance.
 Peasants and commoners rise in support of her defensive actions and torch the homes of the recalcitrant nobility.
 In response to political turmoil, her chief minister begins to restrict press freedoms and crack down on public defeatism.
 Recognizing that the political situation has become extremely tricky, and tiring of the war, Mickle and Las Bombas don disguises and infiltrate Regian headquarters.